MathieuNls/clever-challenge/README.md

 The Clever-Initiative is the team behind the [Submit-Assitant](https://montreal.ubisoft.com/en/ubisoft-la-forge-presents-the-commit-assistant/) (a.k.a  Clever-Commit) that received some press coverage recently: [Wired](http://www.wired.co.uk/article/ubisoft-commit-assist-ai), [MIT](https://www.technologyreview.com/the-download/610416/ai-can-help-spot-coding-mistakes-before-they-happen/), and [more](https://www.google.ca/search?q=commit+assistant+ubisoft).
 The scientific foundation behind our work have been accepted for publication to [MSR'18](https://montreal.ubisoft.com/en/clever-combining-code-metrics-with-clone-detection-for-just-in-time-fault-prevention-and-resolution-in-large-industrial-projects-2/), [CPPCON'18](https://www.youtube.com/watch?v=QDvic0QNtOY).

+We are also collaboration with Mozilla.
+More information [here](https://news.ubisoft.com/en-us/article/344442/Ubisoft-and-Mozilla-Partner-To-Develop-AI-Coding-Tools) and [here](https://blog.mozilla.org/futurereleases/2019/02/12/making-the-building-of-firefox-faster-for-you-with-clever-commit-from-ubisoft/)

 We are currently looking for trainees to join us (Winter'19).
 The length and start date of the internship will be discussed on a per applicant basis.

 ## Trainees